Snapchat/KeyDB-docs/docs/config-file.md

 #
 # Important things to understand:
 #
-# 1. This feature is disabled by default, and only works if you compiled Redis
+# 1. This feature is disabled by default, and only works if you compiled KeyDB
-#    to use the copy of Jemalloc we ship with the source code of Redis.
+#    to use the copy of Jemalloc we ship with the source code of KeyDB.
 #    This is the default with Linux builds.
 #
 # 2. You never need to enable this feature if you don't have fragmentation